plabradorjr/crypto_prices/README.md

-# CryptoPrices
+# Top 10 Crypto Price Checker

-This is a command line interface (CLI) that scrapes coinmarketcap.com to show the top 10 cryptocurrencies based on market capitalization.
+This is a command line interface (CLI) that scrapes coinmarketcap.com to show you the top 10 cryptocurrencies based on market capitalization.

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/crypto_prices`.
-To experiment with that code, run `bin/console` for an interactive prompt.

 ## Installation